opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 This endpoint provides a facility to access datasets for a given catalog.
 You can search and filter datasets from their metadata.

-The API response is a list of datasets metadata.
+The API response is a list of metadata about datasets.

 > Get first 10 datasets